aidanreilly/owncloud_qs/installing/configuring_mariadb.md

 ---
-title: Configuring MariaDB
+title: Installing and Configuring MariaDB
 parent: Installing and configuring the software
 has_children: false
 nav_order: 3
 ---

-# Configuring MariaDB
+# Installing and Configuring MariaDB

 1. Install MariaDB.
 See [Prerequisites](../prereqs.md) for complete installation instructions.